AmirGgh/storeManager/README.md

 login: username: storeA, password: 111

 ### pages and thier functionality:
+#### Dashboard
-#### Dashboard - Contains information on:
+Contains information on:
 -  How many time each product sold.
 -  How much every customer spent.
 - Hhow many purchases were sold in each day (if there are no purchases the day will not display at the dashbord).

+#### Products
-#### Products - Display all the products in store also thous that out of stock.
+Display all the products in store also thous that out of stock.
--On click on the button "Add Product" admin can add new product (product with name, price, quantity, details and image)
+- On click on the button "Add Product" admin can add new product (product with name, price, quantity, details and image)
--On click on the button "Edit This Product" admin can edit the product in any part.
+- On click on the button "Edit This Product" admin can edit the product in any part.

  ___
 ### usres -customers: